mkrause/imgcloud/server/README.md

 See `config.js` for configuration values.
 You can use the imgCloud front-end server either locally, or using a IaaS provider.
 Currently we only support [DigitalOcean](https://digitalocean.com).

-Copy `params.js.dist` to `params.js`, and enter your DigitalOcean API key, or disable `useDigitalOcean` if you want to run locally. `params.js` is included in `.gitignore` to prevent you from accidentally committed your API key.
+Copy `params.js.dist` to `params.js`, and enter your DigitalOcean API key, or disable `useDigitalOcean` if you want to run locally. `params.js` is included in `.gitignore` to prevent you from accidentally committing your API key.

 ## Running an imgCloud server